clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_for_translation/availabilities.md

 injixo only checks availabilities if the scheduling rule _2611_{:.id-label} is activated.
 Deactivate this rule to let your people request and be assigned shifts that are longer than their availability.

-You can allow {% link_new people to enter their own availabilities | features/injixo-me/use-injixo-me/explore-injixo-me.md | #set-your-availabilities-availability %} in injixo Me up to a maximum of 14.
-People themselves or planners must regularly delete any obsolete entries from the list.
-Check these availabilities manually before creating a schedule to avoid scheduling errors.

 ## Configure availabilities

 You can configure availabilities in two ways: